omahajs/generator-omaha/README.md

 - Serve live-reload enabled app with companion RESTful API using `npm start`, then...
   - :sparkles: lint your code in real-time with a second terminal running `npm run lint:watch`
   - :100: run tests and calculate code coverage in real-time with `npm run test:watch`
-  - :lipstick: see your style updates and code changes in the browser with a second terminal running `grunt styling`
+  - :lipstick: see your style updates and code changes in the browser with a second terminal running `npm run build:css:watch`
 - Run tests with `npm test`
 - One-time lint with `npm run lint`
 - Run tests and lint code as a watch task in one terminal with: `npm run dev` (*linux only*)